Geles Cabrera: Career

-She had her first individual exhibition at the Mont Orendaín Gallery (Colonia Roma) in 1949.
-Paul Westheim, commenting about the exhibit, said, “Lehmbruck, Brancusi, Lipschitz, Moore: Geles has placed herself among them.”
+Cabrera had her first individual exhibition at the Mont Orendaín Gallery (Colonia Roma) in 1949, a progressive gallery.
+Paul Westheim, commenting about the exhibition, said, "Lehmbruck, Brancusi, Lipschitz, Moore: Geles has placed herself among them."

-Over her career, Cabrera has had over twenty two individual exhibitions and has participated in over fifty collective ones.
-These include two exhibits in 2009 in the Coyoacán metro station (Line 3) and in the Botanical Garden of the Mexican National Autonomous University (UNAM).

-She has published three books, and in 1975 was a founding member of GUCADIGOSE along with Ángela Gurría, Juan Luis Diez, Mathias Goeritz and Sebastian.
-Later the group became BACADIGUGOSETA with the addition of Herbert Bayer de la Bauhaus y Tamayo.
+Over the course of her career, Cabrera had over 22 individual exhibitions and participated in over 50 collective ones.
+These include two exhibits in 2009 in the Coyoacán metro station (Line 3) and in the Botanical Garden of the National Autonomous University of Mexico (UNAM).
+She published three books, and in 1971 was a founding member of the GUCADIGO collective (later, GADIGOSE) along with Ángela Gurría, Juan Luis Díaz, Mathias Goeritz; the sculptor Sebastián joined later.
 The aim of the group was to make three dimensional work within an urban setting.
+One of their projects, commissioned by President Luis Echeverría, was a series of five sculptures placed on roundabouts along the ringroad of Villahermosa, Tabasco, all of which have since been demolished.
+Later the group became BACADIGUGOSETA, with the addition of Herbert Bayer and Rufino Tamayo, for the 1979 exhibition Siete monedas de oro, featuring "the smallest sculptures in the world".

-She has received awards and other recognition in Mexico and abroad, in countries such as Belgium, Bulgaria, the United States, Cuba and Israel.
+She received awards and other recognition in Mexico and abroad, in countries such as Belgium, Bulgaria, the United States, Cuba and Israel.
 Her work has been written about by critics such as Paul Westheim, Margarita Nelken, Antonio Rodríguez, María Luisa Mendoza, Raquel Tibol and Makario Matus.
-In 1949, she received first prize in the thirty-first Fine Arts Salon of Havana and in 1985, she was granted first prize in sculpture in Gabrovo, Bulgaria.
+In 1949, she received first prize in the thirty-first Fine Arts Salon of Havana and, in 1985, she was granted first prize in sculpture in Gabrovo, Bulgaria.
 She was invited to become a member of the Salón de la Plástica Mexicana in 1949, and she appeared in the documentary Escultura es cultura, along with Feliciano Bejar, Pedro Cervantes, Antonio Nava and others.

-She dedicated 37 years to teaching art in the José Vasconcelos National Preparatory School No. 5, part of the National Autonomous University of Mexico.
+Cabrera dedicated 37 years to teaching art in the José Vasconcelos National Preparatory School No. 5, part of the National Autonomous University of Mexico.
 Examples of her work can be found in the Geles Cabrera Sculpture Museum of Art in Coyoacán, Mexico City.
 Ceramist Irma Peralta was among her pupils.

+A documentary of her life and work was made in 2018 by Pedro Reyes.
+She received the Medal for Fine Arts, the highest honour for lifetime achievements in Mexico, in 2023.
+A retrospective at the Museo del Palacio de Bellas Artes was dedicated to her work in 2025, entitled Partituras corporales.

+Personal life

+Cabrera married physician Rafael Cano, who supported her work during their 65 years of marriage.
+The couple had five children.

+Cabrera died on 1 September 2026 in Mexico City, at the age of 100.